anastasiatp/Women-in-US-Films/README.md

-# Women-in-US-Films
-Analysis of the Representation of Women In U.S. Films using R and R Markdown
+# Women in US Films - By Anastasia Papadimitriou

+This project makes use of:
+- R

+Live Site URL and Status